Mon - Sun10:00 - 17:00

 Experience Hamlet at Kronborg

-Drama and duels at the castle
+Drama and duels

 Get up close to Hamlet and the characters of the court as the drama unfolds in the ballroom and in the courtyard all summer long.
-Experience sword fights and high drama, or linger on the love for Ophelia in a blend of original scenes and brand-new dramatizations written exclusively for Kronborg - the home of Hamlet.
+Experience sword fights and high drama, or linger on the love for Ophelia in a blend of original scenes and brand-new dramatizations written exclusively for this summer at Kronborg - the home of Hamlet.

 See the daily schedule